harryho/cc-qyl/basic-04/syllabus.md

 # Basic 03

 ### Section 1 - 20
+* Introduction of Test
 * Javascript test framework
+* Other test tools

 ### Section 2 - 20
-* Continue to code from basic-03 to render a table of customer on the html
+* Continue to use the code from basic-03
+* Add mocha and chai to project
+* Create test case for hello.js
+* Add coveralls to the project
+* Add script to generate the report of code coverage

+### Section 3 -- 40
+* Introduction of web server
+* Show how to use http-server , lite-server
+* Express server
+* Create a customer table on web page

 ## Assignment